Forbu/graphgenerator/README.md

 The forward diffusion process also look good and the reverse too but the resulting topology doesn't look like a grid one ...

+> ⚠️
+> I did make some test changing the neural architecture using transformer based gnn : it really make the grid generation works